GenomeDK/genomedk-docs/content/news/2024-07-05-newsletter-july-2024/index.md

 ## MOMA NGS Core Facility collaboration

 The [MOMA NGS Core Facility](https://www.moma.dk/services/ngs-core-center) is a long-time collaborator of GenomeDK.
 A recent announcement from Institute of Biomedicine at Aarhus University, prohibits use of Chinese sequencing companies such as BGI.
 We therefore wish to highlight the [MOMA NGS Core Facility as an excellent local alternative](@/news/2024-06-25-moma-ngs-core-facility.md), with the option to have your data delivered directly to a project folder on GenomeDK.

+## Time for a summer cleaning

+Did you clean up temporary or unused data from your projects lately?
+If not, now is the time to do it.
+You can use `gdk-project-usage -p <project name>` to see the usage of a project over time.
+If a project has grown considerably you should consider if any of the data can be removed.

+You should also check if any old projects can be deleted entirely.
+You can get a list of all of your projects with `gdk-project-list -f owner`.

 ## Notice: Long downtime in August